protoEvangelion/portfolio/src/notes/JavaScript/functional.md

     - But so that we can sit comfortably on one side of the line and think about that chunk in it's entirety without having to think about another strand
     - It therefore allows us to reason independantly about & prove pieces of our program

-## Pure Functions

-- Take and input and return an output
-- From a FP point of view, just because you use a `function` keyword, doesn't make it a function
-- Haskell is a language that only let's your write pure functions
-  - though there is an escape hatch to do some side effects

 ## Side Effects

 > The goal of a FP programmer is to minimize side effects and collect side effects in a specific location